simonmichael/hledger_site/src/faq.md

 $ chmod +x ~/bin/hledger
 ```

-### How can I always run hledger commands with certain command-specific options ?
+### How can I always run hledger commands with certain command options ?

 Make a shell alias or script for that command.
 Eg in your shell config:
 ```sh